VEINHORN/pgdocs/docs/commands.md

 Enrich (add/update/delete) database documentation (metadata).

-## Meta
+## Backup

-Fetch metadata from PostgreSQL database and save it using one of the formats: _YAML_ or _JSON_.
+Back ups metadata from your PostgreSQL database and saves it using one of the formats: _YAML_ or _JSON_.